 Bonnie is one of the natives, born and raised in San Diego.
 She grew up in East County and is proud to call La Mesa her forever home.
 She is a graduate of the University of California, San Diego and has worked in STEM and higher education publishing for over 20 years.
 She’s proud to be one of the first graduates of Antioch University’s “Women & Leadership” Certificate Program, and is energized by community involvement and getting things done.
-She hopes more La Mesa residents get involved in serving our community by working together to keep La Mesa the “Jewel of the Hills.”
+Bonnie serves on La Mesa's Community Services Commission, the Friends of the La Mesa Library Board, and with the La Mesa First United Methodist Church Community Outreach Ministry.
+She wants to see more La Mesa residents get involved in serving our community, working together to keep La Mesa the “Jewel of the Hills.”
 Bonnie is a founding member of La Mesa Conversations.

 Leah’s roots in La Mesa run deep.
 Her great-grandparents’ made their way to the area over the old Plank Road in 1921.
 Leah’s first home was on Mt.
 Helix and she still has her Foothiller gym class jersey.

 Leah’s career in marketing and communications spans both coasts.
 Moving home from Washington, DC, Leah joined Coldwell Banker’s La Mesa office, a stone’s throw from her childhood home.
 A certified Military Relocation Professional, Leah serves residential real estate clients from Alpine to the sea.

 Locally, Leah’s public service includes consulting with the El Cajon Community Development Corporation, managing the Citizens for Proposition V campaign on behalf of the Grossmont-Cuyamaca Community College District, and chairing the Board of the East County Chamber of Commerce.
 She also headed the Chamber’s flagship event, Women in Leadership for 6 years.
 Leah is now the newest member of the Board at The Water Conservation Garden.